Rhino poaching in Assam: Reasons

 Illegal rhino horn trade has been the main problem facing managers of the rhino-protected areas of Assam.
 According to research by Traffic (conservation programme) and World Wide Fund for Nature, some Vietnamese buyers believe horn to be a cure for cancer when ground to a fine powder.
 According to a survey conducted by World Wide Fund for Nature in South Africa, it is kept by wealthy people in Vietnam as a "peace of mind" cure.

 In 1993, rhino horn was removed from the official lists of Traditional Chinese Medicine.
 It is now only sold in Vietnam following an unsubstantiated rumour that horn cured a high-ranking official in Vietnam of cancer.

 Statistics

 The following table shows the numbers of poached rhino in Assam since 1962:

 Preventive measures taken by Government

 Dehorning rhinos

-The forest department of Assam took a proposal of dehorning rhino to save it from poachers on February, 2014.
+The forest department of Assam took a proposal of dehorning rhinoceres to save it from poachers in February 2014.
 The Government of Assam also called for public opinion by a committee headed by the Principal Chief Conservator of Forest (Wildlife) could take a decision.
-But many environmentalists and NGO's oppose the proposal.
-The final decision of the committee is not declared till May, 2014.
+Many environmentalists and NGO's opposed the proposal.
+The proposal was unsuccessful.